 - Targeted therapy

 We do not want you to manage your cancer diagnosis alone.
-That is why TriStar Health hospitals assign a nurse navigator to each patient with cancer.
+That is why TriStar Health hospitals assign a nurse navigator to each cancer patient.
 The role of a nurse navigator is to help you manage the physical and emotional challenges cancer brings, while simultaneously coordinating all of your cancer care.

 For ongoing care outside of the clinical setting, the Greater Nashville area hosts a variety of cancer support groups to assist you and your loved ones as you move through your cancer journey.